 Despite being long and detailed, the TOS was rather vague in a few areas that are important to people who prioritize privacy above everything else.
 Under “Usage Information”, it's stated that:

 “Dashlane owns all data regarding installation, registration, and the use and performance of the Services, including usage statistics and activity logs, (collectively, “Usage Information”).
-Usage Information does not include any personally identifiable information.”
+See the Privacy Policy for additional information.”

 It isn’t clear what data is included in Dashlane usage statistics and activity logs.
 Nor whether this applies to the VPN as well as the password management elements of the product.
 What I do know is that the best privacy-oriented VPN services, such as ExpressVPN and NordVPN, categorically state that they do not keep any usage statistics or activity logs.